-The BRESP from a GPV after a remap update guarantees that the next transaction issued to each slave interface, or the first one after the completion of a locked sequence, uses the updated value.
+- The BRESP from a GPV after a remap update guarantees that the next transaction issued to each slave interface, or the first one after the completion of a locked sequence, uses the updated value. - Each remap bit can have its reset value selected by changing the value of a tie-off port.